 Curious what others around the country are doing to live more sustainably?
 Penn State University has assembled several great videos that explain some of the most complicated urban runoff problems, and what different community groups are doing about them.
 Maybe one of these videos will inspire you!

 Save Some "GREEN"

-We’ve heard that 2/3 of Baltimore congregations have NOT YET applied for your stormwater utility fee reduction!
-Please visit our Blue Water Congregations page for instructions how to get this done
+Baltimore congregations - have you applied for your stormwater utility fee reduction?
+If not, please visit our Blue Water Congregations page for instructions how to get this done.